barnabycollins/p5coursework/README.md

 Default: 0\
 Recommended range: 0-1

-Mode 0 will spawn particles only at the top of the sketch (as in the original project) but 1 will spawn them anywhere in the top 70% of the canvas (As the particles tend to travel downwards, weighting their spawnpoints upwards provides an even coverage of the canvas).
+Mode 0 will spawn particles only at the top of the sketch (as in the [original project](https://www.openprocessing.org/sketch/566877)) but 1 will spawn them anywhere in the top 70% of the canvas.
+As the particles tend to travel downwards, weighting their spawnpoints upwards in this way provides an even coverage of the canvas.

 &nbsp;